Jennifer-464/web-dev-bootcamp/3-MediaQuery-Practice/activity.md

 ### What I learned

 I was already familiar with media queries, but in the example given, the navigation bar was styled with only 3 properties.
 I learned that by default, the display value of a bullet point is list-item.
 Giving ul & li the values of display: inline overrides the default display value of bullet points and therefore the bullet points will disappear.
 A much easier way of setting up the navigation bar.

+CHALLENGE: With the challenge, I ended up mostly reviewing on transitions and z-indexes.
+The javascript was easy and I read up on readibility practices so that's why I limited the width to 75 characters per line.

 ### Useful resources